USDA-SCINet/scinet-site/sn_collections/_guides/data/storage.md

 To use this local storage, the following workflow should be used.
 These steps may be taken interactively (when using `salloc` or `srun`) or in batch mode.
 In batch mode, the copy commands below should be added to the job script.

-1. Copy calculation input to the local filesystem, e.g.,
+1. Copy calculation input to the local file system, e.g.,
 ```
 cp /project/<project_name>/<input_files> $TMPDIR
 ```